s00d/wouter-vue/README.md

 ## Server-Side Rendering (SSR)

 wouter-vue provides full SSR support with Vite.
-Here's a complete setup:
+This guide walks you through setting up SSR step by step.

-Note: As of the latest changes, SSR now correctly handles URLs with query parameters.
+> **Note:** As of the latest changes, SSR now correctly handles URLs with query parameters.
 The server entry splits the incoming URL into `path` and `search` and passes them separately to `<Router>` via `ssrPath` and `ssrSearch`.
 This avoids false 404s when rendering routes like `/about?page=2`.

-### Project Structure
+### Step 1: Project Structure

 ```
 examples/example/